Yogibliz/nixos/README.md

 nixos-generate-config --show-hardware-config
 ```

-The fields to copy over are things like `boot` `fileSystems` and `nixpkgs.hostPlatform`.
+The fields to copy over are things like `boot` `fileSystems`, `hardware` and `nixpkgs.hostPlatform`.
 These files are gitignored since they are machine-specific.

 3. First rebuild (picks up NixOS + Home Manager + Flakes)
 ```bash